Drawing Fib Retracement Areas on Upwards and Downwards Trend

 This tool will be drawn in direction of the market price trend as described in the exemplification laid-out below.

-How to Draw on an Upward Bullish Market
+How to Draw on an Upwards Bullish Market

-In the diagram below the stock trading price is moving up between 1 and 2 then after 2 it retraces downward to 50.00% pull-back area then it continues heading up in the original and initial upwards trend.
-Notice that this trading indicator is drawn and plotted from point 1 to point 2 in the direction of the trend (Upward).
+In the diagram below the stock trading price is moving up between 1 and 2 then after 2 it retraces downward to 50.00% pull-back area then it continues heading upward in the original and initial upward trend.
+Notice that this indicator is drawn and plotted from point 1 to point 2 in the direction of the market trend (Upward).

-Because we know that this is just a retracement based on strategy of using this technical indicator, we put a buy order just between the levels 38.2% & 50.0% and our stoploss just below 61.80% pull-back mark.
-If you had put buy at this point in the trade illustrations presented below you would have made a lot of pips.
+Because we know that this is just a retracement based on strategy of using this technical indicator, we put a buy order just between the levels 38.2% and 50.0% and our stoploss just below 61.80% pull-back mark.
+If you had put buy trade at this point in the trade illustrations presented below you'd have made a lot of pips.

 Explanation for the Above Example